FAQ - Frequently Asked Questions

 Are alpacas really easy to take care of?

 Yes, they really are.
 Many people that have never lived on a farm, or had livestock are finding that alpacas are the perfect animal to have.
 They are small and non-aggressive.
 Alpacas are very smart, and once they know the routine, and what you want, they are very cooperative.
 They are gentle and easy to handle.
 Clean-up is easy since alpacas deposit droppings in only a few places in the paddock.
-Alpacas are also a clean animal, and use communal dung piles.
-This makes clean up much easier.
 Their waste, called beans, is virtually odorless and about the size of navy beans.
-A small rake and shovel make clean up quick and easy.
-Regular care includes: trimming their toenails every couple of months, shearing them once a year, and giving them regular worming and vaccinations. |
+A small rake and shovel are all that are required along with a bin or wheelbarrow in which to deposit the droppings.
+Regular care includes: trimming their toenails every couple of months, shearing them once a year, and giving a monthly injection to protect them from parasites. |

 Do alpacas like people?